Hi, I’m Hannah. Welcome to my website.

 I am passionate about teaching mountain medicine and can provide tailored lectures and interactive workshops for medical professionals, outdoor professionals and outdoor enthusiasts.

-I have enjoyed delivering talks for various walking and climbing groups on a range of mountain medicine topics.
-I am available for talks and workshops – please get in touch if you’re interested in organising a talk or workshop.
+I am available for talks and workshops – please get in touch if you’re interested in organising a session.